MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 For more information, see [Update your Azure Stack solution via Windows Admin Center](lifecycle-management-placeholder.md).

 > [!NOTE]
-> Alternatively, you can download and install the latest MSI package from the [Windows Admin Center](/windows-server/windows-admin-center) site.
+> Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
+For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).

 ### Windows Admin Center Extensions